author/shell/README.md

 If no options/hints are available, `null` is returned.

-While this library provides input hints that could be used for suggestions/completions, it does **not** generate autocompletion files for shells like bash, zsh, fish, powershell, etc.
+While this add-on provides input hints that could be used for suggestions/completions, it does **not** generate autocompletion files for shells like bash, zsh, fish, powershell, etc.

 > There are many variations of autocompletion for different shells, which are not available in browsers (see our Devtools extension for browser completion).